worksome/foggy/README.md

 }
 ```

-Sometimes you might want to use faker formatters which takes arguments.
+Sometimes you might want to use Faker formatters that take arguments.
 Arguments can be
-supplied by using the `params` key in the json object.
+supplied by using the `params` key in the JSON object.
 In the following example we specify that we only want to generate `male` names.

 ```json